Fractionation of carbon isotopes in oxygenic photosynthesis: In CAM plants

 Plants that use Crassulacean acid metabolism, also known as CAM photosynthesis, temporally separate their chemical reactions between day and night.
 This strategy modulates stomatal conductance to increase water-use efficiency, so is well-adapted for arid climates.
 During the night, CAM plants open stomata to allow CO2 to enter the cell and undergo fixation into organic acids that are stored in vacuoles.
 This carbon is released to the Calvin cycle during the day, when stomata are closed to prevent water loss, and the light reactions can drive the necessary ATP and NADPH production.
 This pathway differs from C4 photosynthesis because CAM plants separate carbon by storing fixed CO2 in vesicles at night, then transporting it for use during the day.
 Thus, CAM plants temporally concentrate CO2 to improve RuBisCO efficiency, whereas C4 plants spatially concentrate CO2 in bundle sheath cells.
 The distribution of plants which use CAM photosynthesis includes epiphytes (e.g., orchids, bromeliads) and xerophytes (e.g., succulents, cacti).

 In Crassulacean acid metabolism, isotopic fractionation combines the effects of the C3 pathway in the daytime and the C4 pathway in the nighttime.
-At night, when temperature and water loss are lower, the CO2 diffuses through the stomata and produce malate via phosphenolpyruvate carboxylase.
+At night, when temperature and water loss are lower, the CO2 diffuses through the stomata and produce malate via phosphoenolpyruvate carboxylase.
 During the following day, stomata are closed, malate is decarboxylated, and CO2 is fixed by RuBisCO.
 This process alone is similar to that of C4 plants and yields characteristic C4 fractionation values of approximately -11‰.
 However, in the afternoon, CAM plants may open their stomata and perform C3 photosynthesis.
 In daytime alone, CAM plants have approximately -28‰ fractionation, characteristic of C3 plants.
 These combined effects provide δ13C values for CAM plants in the range of -10 to -20‰.